nb1987/braintree-validation/README.md

 ### Including it on your page

-1. Include jQuery, the jQuery validation plugin, the Braintree SDK's client component, and Braintee SDK's hosted-fields component on a page.
+1. Include jQuery, the jQuery validation plugin, the Braintree SDK's client component, the Braintee SDK's hosted-fields component, and braintree-validation on a page.
 2. Create a Braintree `client` instance.
 3. Create a Braintree `HostedFields` instance.
 4. On the `braintree.hostedFields` object, call the `validate()` method, passing to it the Braintree `HostedFields` instance and any options you would pass to the jQuery validation plugin.